frank2/exe-rs/README.md

 * Only available for Windows: `PE` images can now be loaded and prepared for execution, see `PE::load_image`.
 ### Bugfixes
 * `PE` address conversion functions (e.g., `PE::offset_to_rva`) now validate their input addresses before recalculating.
+* fixed a bug in `Address::as_ptr` where addresses were not being translated between `PEType` images.

 ## 0.4.3
 ### Features